robotpy/pynetworktables/README.rst

           FIRST Robotics Competition, and can be used to talk to SmartDashboard/SFX.
 It does not have any security, and should never be used on untrusted networks.

+.. note:: If you require support for Python 2.7, use pynetworktables 2018.2.0

 Documentation
 -------------